 The most obvious sign of this Turbostar air technology can be found in the bottom of the air fryer’s cooking compartment.
 It has a raised up swirl pattern in the bottom, which is designed to channel the hot air around the air fryer in a specific way.
 And the reason air fryers are so loud is because there is a fan inside that aggressively pushes this hot air around the unit.
 Both of these factors should give a more intense air flow to cook your air fried food better.
 For a visual representation of this, you should watch the following video from Philips.

 Digital Display and the Quick Control Dial

 When Philips first made air fryers, you would see a lot of rotary dials for everything.
 Not with this model (and all of their more premium air fryers now), as you will find a digital display as the main feature.
 This is backed up by a series of function buttons, and buttons for different recipe pre-set timings.
 They also use one single quick control dial for making adjustments to time and temperature.
 This makes the whole process clear and simple.

 When switching between different accessories for the air fryer, they have a quick release style system.
 This makes it quick and easy to switch between the normal air fryer basket and the optional grill pan they offer.
 You simply pull on a big red tab to detach and push to click and re-attach.
 Hot swapping your different cooking accessories is a breeze.

 Other notable features include:

-Keep Warm Function – as the same suggests, a function to keep your food warm after cooking is finished.
+Keep Warm Function – as the same suggests, the digital controls includes a function to keep your food warm after cooking is finished.

 Instant Heat – Philips state you do not need to preheat this air fryer.